seeu-inspace/easyg/README.md

 1. Check your user with `id` and `whoami`
 2. Run [linux-smart-enumeration](https://github.com/diego-treitos/linux-smart-enumeration) with increasing levels
    - starting from lvl `0` to `2`, `./lse.sh -l 0`
-4. Run other scripts
+3. Run other scripts like `lse_cve.sh`
+4. Check for default / weak credentials
+   - example: `username:username`, `root:root`
+5. Check the directory `opt/` for possible apps to exploit
-5. If the scripts fail, run the commands in this section and see [Basic Linux Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/)
+6. If the scripts fail, run the commands in this section and see [Basic Linux Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/)

 #### <ins>Reverse Shell</ins>